ParksProjets/MIPSimu/README.md

 ## Run the tests

-**MIPSimu** has two kind of tests: unit tests and real program tests, respectively in the `unittests` and `tests` folders.
+**MIPSimu** has two kinds of tests: unit tests and real program tests, respectively in the `unittests` and `tests` folders.